 Daily Words of God Excerpt 567

-If one can satisfy God while fulfilling one’s duty, is principled in one’s words and actions, and can enter all aspects of the truth reality, then one is a person who is perfected by God.
-It can be said that the work and the words of God have been completely effective for such people, that God’s words have become their life, they have obtained the truth, and they are able to live in accordance with God’s words.
+If one can satisfy God while fulfilling one’s duty, is principled in one’s words and actions, and can enter the reality of all aspects of the truth, then one is a person who is perfected by God.
+It can be said that the work and the words of God have been completely effective for them, that God’s words have become their life, they have obtained the truth, and they are able to live in accordance with God’s words.
 After this, the nature of their flesh—that is, the very foundation of their original existence—will shake apart and collapse.
 After people possess God’s words as their life, they will become new people.
-If the words of God become their life, if the vision of God’s work, His requirements of humanity, His revelations to humans, and the standards for a true life that God requires them to meet become their life, if they live according to these words and truths, then they are perfected by the words of God.
-Such people are reborn, and have become new people through God’s words.
-This is the path by which Peter pursued the truth; it was the path of being perfected, perfected by God’s words, and gaining life from the words of God.
+If the words of God become people’s lives, if the vision of God’s work, His revelations and requirements of humanity, and the standards for human life that God requires people to meet become their life, if people live according to these words and truths, then they are perfected by the words of God.
+Such people are reborn and have become new people through God’s words.
+This is the path by which Peter pursued the truth; it is the path of being perfected.
+He was perfected by God’s words, and gained life from the words of God.
 The truth expressed by God became his life, and only then did he become a person who obtained the truth.

 Daily Words of God Excerpt 568

-Until people have experienced God’s work and gained the truth, it is Satan’s nature that takes charge and dominates them from within.
+Until people have experienced God’s work and understood the truth, it is Satan’s nature that takes charge and dominates them from within.
 What, specifically, does that nature entail?
 For example, why are you selfish?
 Why do you protect your own position?
 Why do you have such strong emotions?
 Why do you enjoy those unrighteous things?
 Why do you like those evils?
 What is the basis for your fondness for such things?
 Where do these things come from?
 Why are you so happy to accept them?
-By now, you have all come to understand that the main reason behind all these things is that Satan’s poison is within you.
-As for what Satan’s poison is, it can be fully expressed with words.
-For example, if you ask some evildoers why they acted the way they did, they will answer, “Because it’s every man for himself, and the devil take the hindmost.”
+By now, you have all come to understand that the main reason behind all these things is that Satan’s poison is within man.
+So what is Satan’s poison?
+How can it be expressed?
+For example, if you ask, “How should people live?
+What should people live for?” people will answer, “Every man for himself and the devil take the hindmost.”
 This single phrase expresses the very root of the problem.
-Satan’s logic has become people’s lives.
-No matter what people pursue after, they do it for themselves.
-Everyone thinks that since it is every man for himself and the devil take the hindmost, people should live for their own sakes, and do everything in their power to secure a good position for the sake of food and fine clothing.
-“Every man for himself and the devil take the hindmost”—this is the life and the philosophy of man, and it also represents human nature.
-These words of Satan are precisely the poison of Satan, and when people internalize it, it becomes their nature.
-Satan’s nature is exposed through these words; they represent it completely.
-This poison becomes people’s lives as well as the foundation of their existence, and corrupted humanity has been consistently dominated by this poison for thousands of years.
-Everything Satan does is for the sake of its own appetite, ambitions, and aims; it wishes to surpass God, break free of God, and to seize control of all things created by God.
+Satan’s philosophy and logic has become people’s lives.
+No matter what people pursue after, they do it for themselves—and so they live only for themselves.
+“Every man for himself and the devil take the hindmost”—this is the life philosophy of man, and it also represents human nature.
+These words have already become the nature of corrupt mankind, the true portrait of corrupt mankind’s satanic nature, and this satanic nature has already become the basis for corrupt mankind’s existence; for several thousand years, corrupt mankind has lived by this venom of Satan, right up to the present day.
+Everything that Satan does is for the sake of its own appetite, ambitions, and aims; it wishes to surpass God, to break free of God, and to seize control of all things created by God.
 Today, such is the extent that people have been corrupted by Satan: They all have satanic natures, they all try to deny and oppose God, they want to control their own fates and try to oppose the orchestrations and arrangements of God—their ambitions and appetites are exactly the same as Satan’s.
 Therefore, man’s nature is Satan’s nature.
-In fact, a lot of people’s mottos and wise sayings represent human nature and reflect the essence of human corruption.
+In fact, many people’s mottos and wise sayings represent human nature and reflect the essence of human corruption.
 The things that people choose are their own preferences, and they all represent people’s dispositions and pursuits.
 In every word a person says, and everything they do, no matter how disguised it is, they cannot cover up their nature.
 For example, the Pharisees usually preached quite nicely, but when they heard the sermons and truths expressed by Jesus, rather than accepting them, they condemned them.
 This exposes the Pharisees’ nature and essence of being sick of and hating the truth.
-Some people speak quite prettily and are good at pretending, but once others have interacted with them for a while, the others find that their nature is deeply cunning and dishonest.
+Some people speak quite prettily and are good at disguising themselves, but after others associate with them for a while, the others find that their nature is deeply cunning and dishonest.
 After a long time of associating with them, everyone else discovers their essence and nature.
-In the end, others draw the following conclusion: They never speak a word of truth, and is deceitful.
-This statement represents the truth about such a person’s nature; it is the best illustration and proof of their nature essence.
+In the end, the others draw the following conclusion: They never speak a word of truth, and are deceitful.
+This statement represents such people’s nature; it is the best illustration and proof of their nature and essence.
 Their philosophy of life is to not tell anyone the truth, as well as to not trust anyone.
-Man’s satanic nature contains a great deal of this philosophy.
-Sometimes you yourself are not even aware of that, and do not understand it; nevertheless, every moment of your life is based on it.
-Moreover, you think that this philosophy is quite correct and reasonable, and not at all mistaken.
-This suffices to show that Satan’s philosophy has become people’s nature, and that they are living in complete accordance with them, thinking this way of living to be good, and without any sense of repentance at all.
-Therefore, they are constantly revealing their satanic nature, and in all aspects, they continue to live by Satan’s philosophy.
+Man’s satanic nature contains a great deal of satanic philosophies and poisons.
+Sometimes you yourself are not even aware of them, and do not understand them; nevertheless, every moment of your life is based on these things.
+Moreover, you think that these philosophies are quite correct and reasonable, and not at all mistaken.
+This suffices to show that Satan’s philosophies have become people’s nature, and that they are living in complete accordance with them, thinking this way of living to be good, and without any sense of repentance at all.
+Therefore, they are constantly revealing their satanic nature, and in all aspects, they continue to live by Satan’s philosophies.
 Satan’s nature is humanity’s life, and it is humanity’s nature and essence.

 Daily Words of God Excerpt 569